MemVerge/splash/doc/Plugin_API.md

 ## `ShuffleFile` interface

 The interface for all shuffle related files.
 The interface looks like a normal Java `File`.
-And it contains generator functions for `InputStream` and `OutputStream`.
+And it contains generator functions for `InputStream`.

 ## `TmpShuffleFile` interface

 This interface extends the `ShuffleFile` interface.
 The main additional functions are `commit` and `recall`.
 These methods are atomic methods that allow user to commit the shuffle output or recall it.
+And it contains generator functions for `OutputStream`.

 ## `ShuffleListener` interface